 Everything you need

 The nightlife is a big draw but what is more important to keen skiers that choose to holiday here is the number of off-piste runs in the area that can be reached by lift.
 The presence of Le Fornet glacier and the extensive glacier skiing in nearby Tignes, means that snow is pretty much guaranteed year round and is a major attraction for people that like to get in some summer skiing practice before the main season starts.
 A premier winter sports destination catering to people of all abilities and the ski chalets, Val D'Isere offers certainly qualify as among the best in our portfolio.

 New for 2016/17

-A 10-person gondola that can carry 3,600 people per hour replaces the existing quad chairlift and parallel cable car from village level to the Solaise sector of slopes effectively increasing carrying capacity by 40 per cent.
-The new gondola arrives at a much more convenient point at the top of last season s new beginner slope, allowing easy access to that and down to the main Solaise chairlifts.
-There s also a new day lodge at the top of the gondola with two terraces, a coffee bar, picnic areas with microwaves, vending machines, table football and a kids area with cushions.
-New lift pass options for beginners include a day pass for the Solaise beginner area for 35, compared with 54 for a normal day pass.
-There are plans for a new tubing zone but this may not happen for the 2016/17 season.
+A 10-person gondola that can transport 3,600 people per hour took the place of the existing quad chairlift and parallel cable car from village level to the Solaise area of slopes significantly enhancing the carrying capacity by 40 per cent.
+The new gondola arrives at a much more convenient point at the top of the new beginner slopes, allowing simple access to those and down to the main Solaise chairlifts.
+There s also a brand new day lodge at the top of the gondola with a terrace, a coffee bar, picnic areas with microwaves, vending machines, table football and a childrens area.